 For me, cold and windy weather means one thing: It's hot pot season.
 The concept of hot pot is simple.
 You set a pot of simmering broth on a portable burner in the middle of the table.
 Around it are plates of meat, seafood, and vegetables, all prepped and ready to be cooked in the broth.

-There are different styles of hot pot around Asia, and even within a given country, each household will do it a little differently, but if there's one universal hot pot rule, it would be this —you don't "hot pot" with people you don't like.
+There are different styles of hot pot around Asia, and even within a given country each household will do it a little differently.
+But if there's one universal hot-pot rule, it's this: You don't "hot-pot" with people you don't like.
 Like fondue, hot pot is one of the most social of dining formats.
-Not only are you gathered at one table sharing a meal, but you're cooking your food together in a shared pot.
+Not only are you gathered at one table sharing a meal, you're cooking your food together in a shared pot.

-To make a hot pot feast at home requires little more than some planning and prep work.
-First, let's go over the equipment you need, then look at the ingredients (meat, seafood, vegetables, etc.) and how to prep them for hot pot.
+To make a hot-pot feast at home requires little more than some planning and prep work.
+First, let's go over the equipment you'll need, then the ingredients (meat, seafood, vegetables, et cetera) and how to prep them for hot pot.
 Next, we'll cover the different kinds of broth you can choose, as well as the sauces to serve alongside.
-At the end, we'll go over table setting and the basics of hot pot etiquette.
+At the end, we'll go over table setting and the basics of hot-pot etiquette.

 Let's get hot-pot hopping!

-In order to hot pot, you need a pot and a burner to keep things simmering at the table.
-There are a variety of pots and portable burners you can choose.
-Electric and induction hot-pot sets are the easiest to clean up: you simply wipe the top surface clean with a towel.
+In order to hot-pot, you need a pot and a burner to keep things simmering at the table.
+There are a variety of pots and portable burners to choose from.
+Electric and induction hot-pot sets are the easiest to clean up; you simply wipe the top surface clean with a towel.
 But one of my favorite ways to make hot pot is with a portable butane burner.
 It's a little harder to clean, but I like the fine-tuned heat control it offers, which makes maintaining a simmer incredibly easy.
-Butane burners don't often come with a pot included, so you'll need to buy that separately, and you'll need to replace the fuel every few hot pot sessions.
+Butane burners don't often come with pots included, so you'll need to buy that separately, and you'll need to replace the fuel every few hot-pot sessions.

-No matter which hot pot setup you end up with, look for a pot that has a separator in the middle for accommodating two broths in one pot, to get the most broth mileage out of one burner.
-A single pot, about 12 inches in diameter, can serve anywhere from 2 to 6 people; feeding a larger crowd will require a second pot and burner.
+No matter which hot-pot setup you end up with, look for a pot that has a separator in the middle for accommodating two broths in one pot, to get the most broth mileage out of one burner.
+A single pot that's about 12 inches in diameter can serve anywhere from two to six people; feeding a larger crowd will require a second pot and burner.

 The list of foods that can be cooked in a hot pot is a long one.
 Variety is key, since you want to have a little bit of everything.
-Beef and seafood are two of the most popular foods to cook in a hot pot, but you'll need to balance those more filling items with light ones like greens and other vegetables.
-For example, for a four-person hot pot, I like to have at least two types of greens; three to four non-meat items like tofu, mushrooms and daikon; two to four meat items such as liver, beef, chicken, and tripe; two to four different kinds of seafood such as fish balls, salmon, and shrimp; and some kind of noodle: rice noodles, udon noodles or yam noodles.
+Beef and seafood are two of the most popular foods to cook in a hot pot, but you'll need to balance those more filling items with light ones, like greens and other vegetables.
+For example, for a four-person hot pot, I like to have at least two types of greens; three to four non-meat items, like tofu, mushrooms, and daikon; two to four meat items, such as liver, beef, chicken, and tripe; two to four different kinds of seafood, such as fish balls, salmon, and shrimp; and some kind of noodle, such as rice noodles, udon noodles, or yam noodles.

 Here's how to prep some of my favorite ingredients.